CMS Modified NCD 127 for Abortion Coverage, Effective March 7, 2026 — What Billing Teams Need to Know

-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 127 governing Medicare abortion coverage, with an effective date of March 7, 2026.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 127, the National Coverage Determination governing Medicare abortion coverage, effective March 7, 2026.
+Coverage remains narrowly limited to two specific clinical and legal circumstances.
+Here's what changes for billing teams.

 Field Detail